iZettle/sdk-ios/README.md

 When triggered, it will display a screen over the host application where all interaction takes place.
 It is designed to be easy to implement and use.

-As card payments with Zettle is currently accepted in the following regions, the Zettle SDK can be used only for the available regions:
+Card payments with Zettle are currently supported in the following markets:

 -   United States
+-   United Kingdom
+-   Sweden
--   Great Britain
+-   Brazil
 -   Norway
 -   Denmark
--   France
--   Sweden
--   Brazil
 -   Finland
 -   Germany
--   Italy
 -   Mexico
+-   Netherlands
+-   France
 -   Spain
--   The Netherlands
+-   Italy

-> **Tip:** You can make integrations with the Zettle SDK for the available regions, no matter where you live.
+You can integrate your Point of Sales (POS) with the Zettle SDK only for the supported markets, no matter where you are located.

+> **Note:** To test your integration with the Zettle SDK, you need to be located in one of the supported markets to be able to order a card reader.

 ## Main features